Cory Rasmus: Player profile

-Personal
+Personal life

-Rasmus is the younger brother of retired center fielder Colby Rasmus.
-Both brothers played for Phenix City National Little League during the 1999 Little League World Series.
-Phenix City won the United States championship game, before losing in the finals to Osaka, Japan, 5–0.
-His younger brother, Casey, was a catcher in the St. Louis Cardinals' organization until retiring in June 2014.
-His father Tony was drafted by the Angels in 1986, playing three seasons of minor league baseball before retiring.
+Rasmus is the younger brother of former MLB outfielder Colby Rasmus.
+Both brothers played for Phenix City National Little League during the 1999 Little League World Series (LLWS).
+Phenix City won the United States championship game, before losing in the finals to the Hirakata Little League team from Osaka, Japan, 5–0.
+Their younger brother was a catcher in the St. Louis Cardinals' minor league organization until retiring in June 2014.
+Another younger brother played college baseball in 2011 and 2012.
+Their father was drafted by the Angels in 1986, playing three seasons in the minors before retiring.
+He coached Rasmus and Colby in Little League and high school.

+Rasmus's wife played college softball for the Southern Mississippi Golden Eagles.
+Their daughter, Kinley, pitched for Phenix City in the 2026 LLWS.
+She had eight strikeouts in a loss to Soundview Little League of the Northwest Region, tying a record for most strikeouts by a girl in a LLWS game previously set by Mo'ne Davis.
+Kinley's cousin took the loss in the game.
+Rasmus is an assistant coach for his daughter's team.
+Former MLB catcher Jeff Mathis is Rasmus's wife's brother.

+Rasmus was the valedictorian of his high school class.

+Following his playing career, Rasmus became a real estate agent.